smdalton/apaxhr/README.md

 ./start.sh

 visit localhost:8000 click on the menubar items to access the backend.
 Permissions system was not implemented completely on the front due to difficulties for demo navigation of the site.
-See the videos on my blog @ https://blog.daltonsoftware.com/apax-english-internship/
+More on daltonsoftware.com

 admin credentials are: